Once your rocket has landed on an alien planet, you need some transportation to get you around.

 They are not to be confused with those pathetically weak Manned Maneuvering Units sometimes found on spacesuits, for use in microgravity.
 MMUs have a thrust comparable to a spray-can of underarm deodorant.
 Rocket packs have enough thrust to allow one to fly under at least a full gravity, maybe more.

 Occasionally one will find the nozzles mounted on the hips or on boots.
 Extreme designs will have the engines, fuel, and nozzles crammed into tiny units on the hips or in the boots, with no back-pack.
 While this is stylish, it is unclear how to fit all of this into such a compact package.
+This also has the "center of gravity above the nozzle" problem.

 To be practical the design must feature a pair of widely separated rocket nozzles, say a bit further apart than the shoulders.
 Otherwise the rocket exhaust will incinerate your gluteus maximus.
 Failing that, the least you can do is angle the nozzles left or right so the flames miss your body.
 This reduces the effective thrust by an amount proportional to the cosine of the angle off-center, but at least it will spare you the agony of a burning rump-roast with each flight.